pierre-vigier/Perl6-Math-Matrix/README.md

 #### [leaving out more](#submatrix)

-If you provide two ranges (row-min .. row-max, col-min .. col-max) to the appropriately named arguments, you get the two dimensional excerpt of the matrix that is defined by these ranges.
+If you provide two ranges (row-min .. row-max, col-min .. col-max) to the appropriately named arguments, you get the two dimensional excerpt of the matrix that contains only the requested rows and columns, still in the original order.

     say $m.submatrix( rows => 1..1, columns => 0..*) :    3 4 5